Privacy Policy

 • information about consent choices made through our cookie banner.

-c) Interactions with our social media pages
+d) Interactions with our social media pages

-If you interact with us through our social media pages, such as by commenting on a post, sending a message, reacting to content, or mentioning us, we may receive personal data associated with your account, such as your name, profile name, profile image, and the content of your interaction.
+If you interact with us through our social media pages, such as by commenting on a post, sending a message, reacting to content or mentioning us, we may receive personal data associated with your account, such as your name, profile name, profile image and the content of your interaction.

-We may use this information to respond to enquiries, moderate comments, understand engagement with our content, and manage our social media presence.
+We may use this information to respond to enquiries, moderate comments, understand engagement with our content and manage our social media presence.

-d) Affiliate link activity
+e) Affiliate link activity

 Some pages contain affiliate links, including links to Amazon and other third-party retailers.
 If you click one of these links, the relevant third party may collect information about your visit or purchase in accordance with its own privacy and cookie policies.
 We do not receive your full personal data from those retailers simply because you clicked an affiliate link.